ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IP packets are encoded using HTTP Datagrams with the Context ID set to zero.
-When the Context ID is set to zero, the Payload field contains a full IP packet (from the IP Version field until the last byte of the IP Payload).
+When the Context ID is set to zero, the Payload field contains a full IP packet (from the IP Version field until the last byte of the IP payload).

 # IP Packet Handling

 This document defines a tunneling mechanism that is conceptually an IP link.
-However, because links are attached to IP routers, implementations might need to handle some of the responsibilities of IP routers if they do not delegate them to another implementation such as a kernel.
+However, because links are attached to IP routers, implementations might need to handle some of the responsibilities of IP routers if they do not delegate them to another implementation, such as a kernel.

 ## Link Operation